Abhay-Mmmm/Log-Classification/README.md

    - Stores the saved models, including Sentence Transformer embeddings and the Logistic Regression model.

 3. **`resources/`**:
-   - This folder contains resource files such as test CSV files, test files, images, etc.
+   - This folder contains resource files such as test CSV files, images, etc.

 4. **Root Directory**:
    - Contains the Streamlit server code (`server.py`).